kubecost/docs/install-and-configure/install/kubecostv2.md

 As of Kubecost 2.0, Kubecost requires a central object store which all Kubecost instances can write to.

+{% hint style="warning" %}
-Note: A future release will add support for multi-cluster Prometheus without requiring external object-storage.
+A future release will add support for multi-cluster Prometheus without requiring external object-storage.
+{% endhint %}

 Importantly, Kubecost 2.x removes support for Thanos via its Helm chart.
-For details on how to migrate to Kubecost 2.x, please refer to the [migration guide](/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md) and talk to your Kubecost representative.
+For details on how to migrate to Kubecost 2.x, please refer to the [Thanos migration guide](/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md) and talk to your Kubecost representative.

 ## (Enterprise) Single Sign On (SSO)/RBAC users

-Note that Kubecost 2.x has significant architectural changes that may impact RBAC.
+Kubecost 2.x has significant architectural changes that may impact RBAC.
 This should be tested before giving end-users access to the UI.
 Kubecost has tested various configurations and believe that 2.x will be 100% compatible with existing configurations.

 To upgrade to Kubecost 2.x, please add the following helm value to your existing configuration: